The Rise of Language Models in Mining Software Repositories: A Survey

 \subsection{Language Models}

 \emph{Language models} (LMs) are computational models trained to estimate the probability of token sequences.
 In practice, they learn statistical regularities from large corpora and use this knowledge to represent, interpret, and generate text.
 The current generation of LMs is largely enabled by the Transformer architecture~\cite{Vaswani-NIPS17}, which replaces recurrent processing with self-attention.
-Unlike sequential architectures such as LSTMs and GRUs, self-attention allows each token to directly attend to all other tokens in the input sequence, improving the modelling of long-range dependencies while enabling substantially more parallelisable training.
+Unlike sequential architectures such as LSTMs\footnote{Long Short-Term Memory: A specialized architecture of Recurrent Neural Networks (RNNs) designed to model sequential data by capturing long-range dependencies.} and GRUs\footnote{Gated Recurrent Unit: A computational variation of LSTMs that processes sequential data using a streamlined architecture, making it computationally efficient.}, self-attention allows each token to directly attend to all other tokens in the input sequence, improving the modeling of long-range dependencies while enabling substantially more parallelizable training.
 A key component underlying these models is the use of \emph{embeddings}, dense vector representations of tokens or larger text units.
 These representations capture semantic and syntactic relationships, such that similar inputs are mapped to nearby points in the vector space.